-However, if you are over 45 and it’s been over 6 months since having the CVA then you will be looking at a table rated policy between Table 3-5 AT BEST!!
+However, if you are over 45 and it has been over 6 months since having the CVA then you will be looking at a table-rated policy between 3-5, at the very best!

 When it comes to having a CVA, the brain cells are deprived of oxygen and can start dying within minutes.

-The impact of CVA’s usually result in permanent brain damage, disability or even death.
+The impact of CVA usually result in permanent brain damage, disability, or even death.
 You can understand why the carrier will consider you as high-risk stroke insurance.